square/connect-python-sdk/docs/TenderCardDetailsEntryMethod.md

 ### Description

-The method used to read the card
+Indicates the method used to enter the card's details.

 ## Properties
 Name | Type